ublue-os/ublue-update/README.md

 * `network_not_metered`: if true, checks if the current network connection is not marked as metered

+### Section: `checks.scripts`

+In addition to the predefined checks above, it is also possible to implement custom conditions through user-provided scripts and their exit codes.
+Each entry in the `checks.scripts` array must specify the following settings:

+* `shell`: specifies the shell used to execute the custom script (e.g. `bash`)

+* `run`: specifies the script text to be run using the specified shell

+* `message`: an optional message that is shown when the check fails

+* `name`: an optional human-readable name for this check

+The custom script should use its exit code to indicate whether the updater should proceed (`exit code = 0`) or whether updates should be inhibited right now (any non-0 exit code).
+If `message` is not specified but the script has written text to `stdout`, that text will be used as the message.

 ### Section: `notify`

 * `dbus_notify`: enable graphical notifications via dbus